Why should I get my air ducts cleaned?

 How long does it take to clean the air ducts?

-Obviously, every home is different, but we give the general estimate that it will take about 1 hour per 1,000 sq ft (finished), but no less than 2 hours.
-Please also note that it takes about 30 minutes per 'additional service' (blower cleaning, dryer vent cleaning, air condenser cleaning, disinfecting, etc.).
+Obviously, every home is different, but we give the general estimate that it will take about 1 hour per 1,000 sq ft (finished).
+Please also note that it takes about 20-30 minutes per 'additional service' (blower cleaning, dryer vent cleaning, coil cleaning, disinfectant fogging, etc.).

 How much does it cost?